 The WRT AC3200 wireless router is really easy to configure through its web client that acts as a setup wizard; you can set up manually as well, which is good news for more savvy users.

 During our tests, the WRT AC3200 turned up very strong results with its 5GHz throughput, thanks to its 160MHz channel width (usually 5GHz bands have a frequency of 80MHz).
 The speeds at the 2.5GHz band are pretty standard, however.

 The media prioritization feature is especially useful since it optimizes network settings for client activity such as gaming and streaming; when coupled with the MU-MIMO function, we were able to get optimum performance results on all our laptops performing different tasks within 30 feet of the WRT AC3200 wireless router.

-The WRT AC3200 is a moderately priced open source dual band wireless router, a strong option for those of us who’re looking for many customization options.
-The number of devices that support 160MHz channel width are increasing so there’s a fair amount of future proofing present, plus, the file transfer speeds are impressive.
+The WRT AC3200 is a moderately priced open source dual-band wireless router, a strong option for those of us who’re looking for many customization options.
+The number of devices that support 160MHz channel width is increasing so there’s a fair amount of future proofing present, plus, the file transfer speeds are impressive.

 At the bottom of each unit, there’s a single WAN port and a LAN port, which you can use to configure your system as you’d like; each unit can be used as a wireless router, an extender or and access point.

-The google Wi-Fi system is powerful, incredibly easy to manage and has amazing coverage that doesn’t compromise the strength of the connection and all at a very reasonable price off $300, giving it amazing value of money.
+The Google Wi-Fi system is powerful, incredibly easy to manage and has amazing coverage that doesn’t compromise the strength of the connection and all at a very reasonable price off $300, giving the amazing value of money.
 A great option for most home Wi-Fi users.

 There are eight antennas on board the AC5400 that can be folded into the top of the enclosure, however, these antennas are not removable but have remarkable power.